Mirpur Mathelo: Drainage

 Masu Vah (Canal) flows in the suburb of the city just near the site of Fauji Fertilizer Company Limited.
 It is the main source of water used for the cultivation of land.
 It is also a source of fish for local fishermen.

 Rain

 Although the amount is good it is not reliable as it happens only during the monsoon seasons and rarely occurs other than this period.

 Economy

 Ten Kilometers between this city and Daharki has major Pakistani industries i.e. Fauji Fertilizer Company Limited, Mari Gas Company, Liberty Power Plant and Engro Fertilizer Plant of Engro Corporation.

 Demographics

-According to the results of the 2023 Pakistani census, Mirpur Mathelo had a population of 74,651, of which 38,879 were males, 35,768 were females & 4 represented the Transgender population.
+According to the results of the 2023 Pakistani census, Mirpur Mathelo had a population of 74,651, of which 38,879 were males, 35,768 were females and 4 represented the Transgender population.
 Mirpur Mathelo taluka had 350,647 people.